omkardusane/dp-driver-discovery/docs/goals.md

 ## Functional requirements

 1. Drivers list API @dds,
- - request can take 2 filter params, location & qualification(drivers-license-codes) and languages english, deutsche
+ - request can take many filter params like drivers-license-codes and languages english, deutsche
- - the filters are combinable
+ - the filters are combinable with eachother
  - in future we may add more params
  - it should contact @ca & fetch the raw list of applicants on the go
  - respond with a filtered list using the filters specified in the response